ove/ove-install/README.md

 ## Deployment guide

-Docker images and docker compose configuration files are provided for easy setup.
+Docker images and docker compose configuration files are provided for an easy setup.
 The docker-compose.ove.yml config spins up the OVE framework and docker-compose.asset.yml will create the asset manager service.
 These images can be configured by customizing the docker-compose files.

+**NOTE**: The docker-compose.*.yml files need to be configured before the first run by setting all the environment variables and replacing the **public-hostname-or-ip** string with the public hostname or ip of the machine.
+Please note that this will not work with *localhost* or the docker container hostname because all these servers need to be accessible from the client/browser.

 ## Supported platforms